-Published in the interest of Readers, Collectors and Dealers of books written by Alger.
-Prepared and distributed by Forrest Campbell, 5868 Pilgrim (R5) Kalamazoo, Michigan
+Published in the interest of Readers, Collectors and Dealers of books written by Alger Prepared and distributed by Forrest Campbell, 5868 Pilgrim, (R5) Kalamazoo, Michigan

 Greetings Everyone!
 Let's get acquainted!
 Tho we are strangers, yet we are friends; for we have one thing in common; We both have an interest in Alger.
 How does one become interested in Alger?
-We no doubt differ in this How does one become interrespect; Here's how it was with me: born on an October day in 1905; Friday the 13th to be exact; The same as Horatio tho not the same month, nor of course the same year.
-I was born in an Era rich with evidence of a famous and popular Author.
+We no doubt differ in this respect; Here's how it was with me: I was born on an October day in 1905; Friday the 13th to be exact; The same as Horatio, tho not the same month, nor, of course, the same year.
+I was born in an Era rich with evidence of a famous and popular author.
 Only six years separated his world from mine.
 Can a person be forgotten in such a short period of time?
 Was Horatio forgotten?
-His books were still being published as late as 1910; In this same year, I migrated with my folks from my native State of Illinois to a Swiss Settlement southern Wisconsin; Returning after a few altho enjoyable years to grow up in the shadow of the State House, where Lincoln, the Backwoods Boy first began his political career.
+His books were still being published as late as 1910; In this same year, I migrated with my folks from my native state of Illinois to a Swiss Settlement in southern Wisconsin; Returning after a few altho enjoyable years to grow up in the shadow of the State House, where Lincoln, the Backwoods Boy, first began his political career.
 My childhood was rich with Alger.
-Our school books which were few, were handed down from en older brother along with his Alger books.
+Our school books which were few, were handed down from an older brother along with his Alger books.
 We literally held a text book in one hand and an Alger in the other.
-We learned the three Rs and how a boy could succeed in New York the same time; But there comes a time in the life of every boy when he must choose between his treasures at home and the treasures which lie ahead in some distant place.
-I didn't see my further need for Alger books and they are left bahind; Weren't yours?
-However absence makes the heart grow fonder, especially after forty years when I once more seek the treasures of my youth, Those Alger books!
-This is what makes me interested in Alger.
-I am now a Postal employee; I carry the U.S. Mail. family is raised; I have three grandchildren.
-Who was Alger?
-They ask, when admiring my Library.
-Will their grandchildren ask the same ouestion?
-It is up to us to preserve the memories as well as to check the thoughtless destruction of our dwindling stock of our Alger books for our Heirs.
-Why do we need a News-letter?
-That purpose will it serve?
-It can serve as a central point where information may be exchanged between you and I and other interested Alger Fans and learn of their locations and their needs.
-During the time in which I have been interested in Collecting broks by Horatio Alger, I have found that he who attempts to keep his hobby a secret will lead a lonely life.
-I myself, in the pastfelt that I dare not reveal my hobby until I have my Library complete; But then I met another collector of Alger who was willing to share his interests and duplicate books with me and with others.
-This person being, Kenneth B. Butler of 1325 Burlington Road, Mendota, Ill.
-Since then, through association with other collectors, I have made many friends and my own library has grown accordingly.
-I have had the pleasure of encouraging others to share my interests and limited knowledge of our hobby.
-I want you to share with us, your experiences and comments.
-One of the newest of Collectors, Jean Steiner, of R2 Berkeley Springs, West Virginia has just uncovered an early edition of "Helen Ford and is she ever Happy about that PLEASE WRITE SOMETHING FOR THE NEXT EDITION, OUT AUGUST L,
+We learned the three R's and how a boy could succeed in New York, at the same time; But there comes a time in the life of every boy when he must choose between his treasures at home and the treasures which lie ahead in some distant place.
+I didn't see any further need for my Alger books and they were left behind; Feren't yours?
+However, absence makes the heart grow fonder, especially after forty wears when I once more seek the treasures of my youth, those Alger books!
+This is hat makes me interested in Alger.
+I am now a postal employee; I carry the U.S. Mail.
+My family is raised; I have three grandchildren.
+"Who was Alger?" they ask, when admiring my library.
+Will their grandchildren ask the same question?
+It is up to us to preserve the memories as well as to check the thoughtless destruction of our dwindling stock of Alger books for our heirs.
+Thy do we need a newsletter?
+What purpose will it serve?
+It can serve as a central point where information may be exchanged between you